 Focus on prevention of critical adverse outcomes in hospitalized patients.
 Changes in reimbursement give providers a stake in patient outcomes and led to a keen interest in the prediction and prevention of adverse event in hospitalized patients.
 It makes sense to focus early intervention on patients at high risk for poor outcomes.
 This project advances hierarchical Bayesian models to implement this paradigm shift in very large electronic medical records, triggering personalized interventions that drive outcome improvements.
 This is novel and has not been attempted to our knowledge.

 Improve imputation of incomplete electronic medical records.
-Incomplete patient data, typical for actual clinical records can hinder the development and execution of our prediction algorithms and implementation of the pragmatic trial.
+Incomplete patient data, typical in actual clinical records can hinder the development and execution of our prediction algorithms and implementation of the pragmatic trial.
 We will further Bayesian methods to impute incomplete missing data from additional auxiliary data to overcome this limitation.
 Beyond improving prediction and patient outcomes in our clinical trial, the Bayesian methods we propose to develop can be employed to impute incomplete electronic medical records in other settings.

 Analyzing and understanding the drivers of poor provider compliance in a multicenter pragmatic trial like Dr. Gong’s will be important for any EMR-based outcomes research or quality improvement, and will have implications beyond for any clinical trial, indeed for the implementation of evidence-based-medicine at large.

 Integrate advances in critical care with cutting edge computational statistics.
-To often advances in statistical modeling and clinical science are worlds apart.
+Too often advances in statistical modeling and clinical science are worlds apart.
 We want to address a critical problem of scalability in Big Data inference, but are equally motivated by our practical use case.
 The strength of our proposal, is the integration of disparate disciplines, critical care and computational statistics.

 Summary of the impact